Alaska_Oregon_California_Whitewater_Rafting_Trips

 OREGON & CALIFORNIA FACILITATORS & GUIDES

-After doing undergraduate work at Vassar and graduate work at Columbia University, Morgan returned home to Sonoma in 2005 to work harvest at Ravenswood and spend time as a winemaker at Hardy’s Tintara in McLaren Vale and as a visiting winemaker at Chateau Lynch-Bages in Pauillac.
+After doing undergraduate work at Vassar and graduate work at Columbia University, Morgan returned home to Sonoma in 2005 to work harvest at Ravenswood and as a visiting winemaker at Chateau Lynch-Bages in Pauillac.
 When not working for Bedrock Wine Company, Morgan is a manager of his family’s Bedrock Vineyards in Sonoma Valley.
 He has also passed the prestigious Master of Wine exam and upon successful completion of the dissertation will become one of few American M.W.’s.
 When not doing wine-related things Morgan enjoys his garden of heirloom vegetables, playing piano, hiking, and cooking up good grub.

 To read more about Morgan's winery go to: Bedrock Wine Company